Christina Tosi: Early life and education

 Tosi was born in 1981 in Berea, Ohio; her father, Gino Tosi, was an agricultural economist and her mother managing partner in an accounting firm.
 The couple divorced while Tosi was a teenager, and she was raised primarily in Springfield, Virginia.
 She has an older sister, Angela.
 Tosi recalls not being allowed to say "I can't" or "I'm bored".

 Her interest in baking dates to her childhood; both of her grandmothers are "avid bakers", according to Tosi.
-Her parents both had a sweet tooth.
+Her parents were both fond of sweets.
 She ran track in high school and still runs regularly.
 She was interested in math and foreign languages.
 In college she worked serving tables and then as a prep cook and baker.

 Tosi studied electrical engineering for one year at the University of Virginia and graduated from James Madison University with degrees in applied mathematics and Italian, then enrolled in the French Culinary Institute's pastry arts program.
 While attending culinary school she worked as a host at Aquagrill, eventually being promoted to maître d’hotel.